SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

       * `environment` - This is the deployment environment where the ActiveMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
       * `messaging_cluster` - Enter a name to identify this ActiveMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

-  :::caution Do not modify these values
+  :::warning Do not modify these values

   Modifying these values will cause the Sumo Logic apps to not function correctly.